FliegendeWurst/curseDownloader/README.md

 How to use
 ----------

-  1. Find the modpack you want from the [CurseForge modpack list](http://www.curse.com/modpacks/minecraft)
+  1. Download the modpack you want from the [CurseForge modpack list](http://www.curse.com/modpacks/minecraft)
-  2. Unzip the download.
-There should be a manifest.json file.
-  3. Run

-`python3.4 /path/to/downloader.py`
+  2. Run `python3.4 /path/to/downloader.py`

 Screenshots (outdated)
 ----------